 Treatment and prognosis

-In most instances no specific treatment is required, although review of need for steroid and weight loss are sensible interventions.
+In most instances, no specific treatment is required, although a review of the need for steroid and weight loss are sensible interventions.

 The use of epidural steroid injection is controversial.
 Some authors argue against it, on the grounds of existing compression and implication of steroids in the pathogenesis of epidural lipomatosis 5.
-Others report successful pain management 6.
+Others report successful pain management 6,9.
+A single epidural steroid injection is not thought to induce epidural lipomatosis 9.

 - 1. Selmi F, Davies KG, Sharma RR et-al. Idiopathic spinal extradural lipomatosis in a non-obese otherwise healthy man.
 Br J Neurosurg.
 1994;8 (3): 355-8.
 Pubmed citation